 Another form of marketing that needs to be considered as an affiliate marketer is the Banner Ad Networks or what is called contextual advertising.

-So what is this, in simply terms it’s a form of targeted marketing for advertisements appearing on websites or other media.
+So what is this, in simple terms, it’s a form of targeted marketing for advertisements appearing on websites or other media.

 The advertisements themselves are selected and served by automated systems based on the website content displayed to the user networks are by no means the only method available for generating web site revenue.